Questions ranked in order of most common:

 Q: Can I switch one week for another and will there be a fee?

-A: Prior to camp starting, just send us a quick email and we’ll gladly switch a week.
+A: At least 14 days prior to the week you want to change, just send us a quick email and we’ll gladly switch a week.
 If one week is cheaper or more expensive, we’ll either refund the difference or have you pay the difference.
+There will be a $35 fee if you cancel or switch out of a week 13 days or fewer prior to the start of that particular week.

-Q: What is your plan for inclement weather?
+Q: What is your plan for inclement weather, indoor space in general, and bathrooms?

-- We use the Butler gym and cafeteria when camp is stationed at Butler.
+- Daniel Butler School: We use the Butler gym and cafeteria when camp is stationed at Butler.
 These are two large spaces and allow us to run camp very effectively, even if poor weather pushes everyone inside.

 At our camps in Wayland: